Dwr-y-Felin Comprehensive School: Comprehensive

 The school opened its doors for the first time in September 1973 following the ending of grammar school education in the Neath area.
 The Upper School was housed on Dwr-y-Felin Road in the buildings of the former Neath Grammar School adjacent to Neath Port Talbot College, while the Lower School was situated on the campus of the former Rhydhir Secondary Modern school in Longford, Neath Abbey.
 Since a site amalgamation which took place on 6 September 2012, all school facilities are located at the former Upper School, with an extra building having been constructed at a cost of 9.7 million pounds.

 Headteachers

 The inaugural Headteacher was Dr R. J. Graham, previously the Headteacher of Neath Grammar School for Boys.
 Mai Edwards (1926–2017), the Headmistress of Neath Girls' Grammar School, became Headteacher of the new Cefn Saeson Comprehensive School.
 Dr Graham left circa 1987–89.
 Dr D. Stokes was the Headteacher of Dwr y Felin Comprehensive School from the mid-1980s until August 2002.

 Mr N Stacey was appointed Headteacher in September 2002.
 He left in 2012 and was replaced by Mrs S E Handley.
 She left in 2019 and was replaced by Mrs P J Peet.
-As of 2024, the head is Miss C Richmond.
+As of 2024, the head is Miss Ceri Richmond.